-When running a test with many engines, you can:
+When running a test with several engines, you can:

-- Filter the list of engines (by status or scenario, for example), to focus your troubleshooting efforts on a specific area of the test.
+- Filter the list of engines (for example by status, scenario, results received, or execution errors) to focus your troubleshooting efforts on a specific area of the test.

 - Select logs from multiple engines and download all of them at once.